Ready to explore Sandbar Trail? Here's everything you need to know before you go!

 From the moment you step onto the trail, the sounds of civilization fade behind the gentle rustling of leaves and distant bird calls that provide a constant, soothing soundtrack.
 The path itself remains well-defined throughout, with interpretive signs positioned at key points to help you identify the diverse flora and fauna that call this ecosystem home.
 These educational markers add depth to your hike without overwhelming the natural experience.

-The terrain stays manageable for hikers of all skill levels, with gradual elevation changes that never become strenuous.
+The terrain stays manageable for hikers of all skill levels, with minimal elevation changes that never become strenuous.
 The trail surface varies between packed earth and occasional root sections, typical of Vancouver Island's coastal forests.
 During wetter months, expect some muddy patches, though the overall path drainage keeps most sections walkable year-round.

 The Sandbar Destination